 The landing zone is impossible to miss, what with it being the only patch of green in the massive brown desert.
 It’s fairly large with separate zones for swoopers (high speed), students/beginners, and the rest of us.
 With a full sports load of 20 pax it does get a bit busy (especially cos everyone wants to land closer to the packing room) but I found it manageable.
-If you can’t get back to the landing zone for whatever reason, there is plenty of room in the desert to make a safe landing and the buggy will go pick you (and your destroyed canopy) up.
+If you can’t get back to the landing zone for whatever reason, there is plenty of room in the desert to make a safe landing and the buggy will go pick you (and your sand-infused canopy) up.

 Spacious landing area (land in direction of arrow)

 They have SEVEN planes!
 Mainly Otters, which take take 20 pax per load.
 Red/amber/green light system for exit, which is on the left side of the plane.
 Full altitude is 12500 feet.
 [Update 2018: Not sure what has happened to the sherpa and porter.
 Only the five otters left now.]

 So many planes